-The Founder’s Circle is made up of the founders of the Society, but the group has no current formal role within the Society.
+The Founder’s Circle is made up of the founders of the Society for Participatory Medicine, but the group has no current formal role within the Society.
 (Specific individuals within the Founder’s Circle may, however, have a role within the Society as an active member, officer or board member.)

 “Doc Tom” Ferguson (Wikipedia) envisioned health care as an equal partnership between e-patients and health professionals and systems that support them.
 The medical editor of the Whole Earth Catalog, he founded Medical Self-Care magazine, wrote the visionary 1996 book Health Online: How To Find Health Information, Support Groups, And Self Help Communities In Cyberspace, and authored several papers in the BMJ, as early as 2000.